VoliJS/NestedReact/README.md

 ![todomvc](/examples/todomvc/SLOC-comparison.jpg) ![flux-comparison](/examples/flux-comparison/sloc-comparison.png)

+# (!)
+Version 0.6 notes

+New version of value links is included.
+There are breaking changes.

+`new Link( value, x => ... )` doesn't work any more, use `Link.value( value, x => ... )` instead.

+There are absolutely exciting new links features.
+Please, refer to [NestedLink documentation](https://github.com/Volicon/NestedLink) for details.

 # Installation
 It's packed as single UMD, thus grab the module or use `npm` to install.
 	`npm install --save nestedreact`